ST Edge AI Core - Command-line Interface

 - supported target:

-If defined, this flag indicates that no space is reserved in the “activations” buffer to store the input buffers.
-The application should allocate them separately in the user memory space and provide them to the execution engine before performing the inference.
-Refer to “IO buffers into activations buffer” section. - Optional
+If defined, this flag indicates that no space is reserved in the activations buffer to store the input buffers.
+The application must allocate them separately in the user memory space and provide them to the execution engine before performing the inference.
+Refer to the “IO buffers into activations buffer” section. - Optional

 --no-outputs-allocation